All Hallows by the Tower is associated with the executions on Tower Hill, and has a piece of early Roman pavement in the crypt.

 Brompton was one of the ‘Magnificent Seven’ cemeteries built in the 1830s and contains over 35,000 monuments and 205,000 burial spaces.

-Brompton Oratory is the second-largest Roman Catholic church in London after Westminster Cathedral, and has a beautiful Italian Baroque-style interior.
+Brompton Oratory is the second-largest Roman Catholic church in London after Westminster Cathedral, and has a beautiful Baroque-style interior.

 St. Andrew Holborn was the largest of Christopher Wren’s fifty-one City churches, and has been heavily restored after suffering damage in the Blitz.